 After discussing the various details of the schedule change, how it would benefit the manager and the team, and why you need this change, you should state your expectations as precisely and clearly as possible.
 This will allow the manager to understand the need for the shift change.

-If the manager approves your request and you can change your schedule, be sure to let him/her know that you will not fail at your job and that he/she will not regret giving you this opportunity.
+If the manager approves your request and you can change your schedule, be sure to let them know that you will not fail at your job and that they will not regret giving you this opportunity.
 For example, you can comment on how your work will continue in the company and that you will improve your performance and productivity thanks to this change since you will have more freedom and fewer worries in the agreed schedule.

 - Be professional